NCERT Solution for Class 10 Mathematics Chapter 6 - Triangles

 Question 10

-The diagonals of a quadrilateral ABCD intersect each other at the point O such that Show that ABCD is a trapezium.
+The diagonals of a quadrilateral ABCD intersect each other at the point O such that

 Solution 10